newrelic/nr1-metrics-aggregator/README.md

 ## Issues / Enhancement Requests

 Issues and enhancement requests can be submitted in the [Issues tab of this repository](https://github.com/newrelic/nr1-metrics-aggregator/issues).
 Please search for and review the existing open issues before submitting a new issue.

+## Security

+As noted in our [security policy](https://github.com/newrelic/nr1-metrics-aggregator/security/policy), New Relic is committed to the privacy and security of our customers and their data.
+We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

 ## Contributing